Why do hawks have good eyesight? How Good Is a Hawk’s Vision?

 The Eyesight of a Hawk

 Hawks are equipped with two eyes, each of which is situated on the side of their head.
-Because of this, they are able to observe a significantly larger area without having to swivel their heads as much.
+Because of this, they can observe a significantly larger area without having to swivel their heads as much.

 Their eyes are purpose-built for the pursuit of prey.
 Because of the vast size of their eyeballs (in comparison to the size of the rest of their body), they have excellent vision even at a great distance.